xtrusia/ceph-charms/ceph-mon/README.md

 ## Actions

-This charm supports pausing and resuming ceph's health functions on a cluster, for example when doing maintainance on a machine. to pause or resume, call:
+This charm supports pausing and resuming ceph's health functions on a cluster, for example when doing maintenance on a machine. to pause or resume, call:

 `juju action do --unit ceph-mon/0 pause-health` or `juju action do --unit ceph-mon/0 resume-health`